-Your boat is equipped with an on-board water heater, which operates on 110V AC power.
+Formula equips some models with an on-board water heater, which operates on 110V AC power.
 To operate the water heater, the AC/DC panel must be supplied with 110Vpower and the AC panel switch labeled WATER HEATER must be ON.
 To avoid damaging the water heater element, the water heater tank must be full before turning the unit ON.

 A "passive" means for heating onboard water is accomplished via plumbing between the engines and the water heater.
 Whenever the engines are operated, water contained within the water heater will be heated by circulating engine coolant.
 Refer to your Formula Owner Information Binder for specific instructions and information pertaining to this accessory as described in the manufacturer's literature.
-The optional passive hot water heater is for the 380 SSC stern drive only.